nationalarchives/design-system/src/styles/typography/index.md

 Sometimes you may need to make it clear that a page is part of a larger section or group.
 To do this, you can use a heading group with a supertitle above the main heading.

-The supertitle should be short, at most two words.
+The supertitle should be short, at most about 2–3 words or 12–15 characters.

 By default, the supertitle is a contrasting colour to the text, usually inverted.
 It is controlled by the accent colour of the page.